akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 The hall echoed: “To the Queen.”

 Beatrice drank, her throat tight.
-She glanced at Godfrey, who was watching his father with an expression she could not name.<<< improve without substantially lengthening or getting abstract.
+She glanced at Godfrey again.
+He was watching his father with an expression she could not name.

+Below the salt, at the trestle tables, the “New Men” hunched over their cups.
+Nigel d’Aubigny tore a bread loaf in two.
+Ranulf le Meschin laughed at something Geoffrey de Clinton said.
+A Flemish merchant—grey‑haired, nondescript—moved between the benches, refilling cups that were not empty.
+A wandering clerk in a threadbare cloak sat alone at the end of a bench, his eyes fixed on the high table, his hands still.

-As the feast broke, Beatrice hurried to escape the crowded hall, but realized she had left her needle-case—a small, precious cylinder of carved bone—on the bench.
+As the feast broke, Beatrice hurried to escape the crowded hall, but realised she had left her needle‑case—a small, precious cylinder of carved bone—on the bench.

 Retracing her steps, she tripped on a loose rush and collided squarely with a servant carrying a heavy ewer of dregs.
-The cold, fatty wash of ale and meat-juice soaked into her new wool sleeve.
-The servant cursed, then apologised as a group of young squires by the door burst into braying laughter at the "provincial cow" drenched in slops.
+The cold, fatty wash of ale and meat‑juice soaked into her new wool sleeve.
+The servant cursed, then apologised as a group of young squires by the door burst into braying laughter at the “provincial cow” drenched in slops.

-Fortunately the needle-case had remained on the table, so she sat to wring out her sleeve.
+Fortunately the needle‑case had remained on the table, so she sat to wring out her sleeve.

 Voices approached.